Ashwin27/ai-starter-kit/README.md

 You can follow the [setup instructions below](#setup) to clone and setup this template on your local machine and start working on the notebook.ipynb.

 Looking for inspiration?
-Check out [this AI / ML manual](https://github.com/tedcheng/ai-hackers-field-manual).
+Check out the examples folder in this project and/or [this AI / ML manual](https://github.com/tedcheng/ai-hackers-field-manual).

 ## Contribute!
 Feel free to open PRs to add information / tools to benefit the entire community!